 These are only a few ways to build respect in the workplace.
 Over time, you’ll develop a strong team that communicates effectively and treats one another fairly.

 Still not sure if these tips are for you?
 At least consider this:

 What is the most important objective for your organization in the coming quarter?
 Hitting a revenue target?
 Opening a new line of business?
 Improving profit margins?

 Now imagine what could happen if every member of your leadership team starts the day by answering one key question:

 “What are you doing to achieve [BIG, IMPORTANT GOAL]?”

 What about you?
-How is your leadership team using virtual daily standups?
+How does your leadership team get back on track?
 We’d love to hear your tips on Twitter.